 During our time in Sydney, both of us were working.
-As such, we only had time for the below hikes (we got unlucky with the weather a few days, and a pretty gnarly sinus infection one week).
+As such, we only had time for the below hikes.
+We had a few more planned, but were unlucky with the weather a few days, and a pretty gnarly sinus infection one week.

-We loved these trails so much though, we’d do them again if back in this sunny Australian city.
+We loved these trails so much though, we’d do them again if back in the sunny Australian city.

 3 Can’t Miss Coastal Walks in Sydney

 The Bondi to Coogee coastal walk is one of the most iconic walks you can do in Sydney.
 Over the course of it, you’ll follow rough cliffs along the ocean with stunning views all around.

 Most people, myself included started in Bondi.

 When we did the walk, it took us about 3 hours to get from Bondi to Coogee, but we stopped often for photos, and to relax and take in the view.

 Along the way, you’ll pass Tamarama Beach, Bronte Beach, Clovelly Beach and Gordons Bay.